 Unfortunately, in some registries Aussies cannot be shown with his or her natural tail.
 We are hoping to see that change sometime in the near future.
 Fortunately, for ASDR (America Stock Dog Registry) allows long tails and you can show your Aussie in all ASDR shows with their tails left intact.

 It's interesting that some of the best dogs in agility and in the herding world (i.e. Border Collie, Golden Retrievers, Shelties etc..) have tails.
 The tail acts as the dogs rudder, helps with balance by cutting sharp corners and walking on high platforms.
 I don't choose what puppy gets to keep his/her tail based on markings, all my puppies get to keep their tails.
-I absolutely have nothing against breeders who dock tails, as some of my good friends, fellow breeders dock tails.
-This is a personal choice I have made not to do so.
+I absolutely have nothing against breeders who dock tails, as some of my good friends / fellow breeders dock tails.
+This is a personal choice for me and my puppies .

 Last but certainly not least, they wag that tail every time they see you.

 Please look at pictures online of Aussies with their natural tails, that way you can see for yourself if it is a look you prefer.

 Copyright miniaussietails.com All Rights Reserved.